pwittchen/noti.py/README.md

 =======
 simple script to show system notifications on Linux

-this project is inspired by [noti](https://github.com/variadico/noti), which does similar thing, but is written in Go
+this project is inspired by [noti](https://github.com/variadico/noti), which does similar thing, but is written in Go.

+There's also another project doing similar thing on macOS called [terminal-notifier](https://github.com/julienXX/terminal-notifier)

 installation
 ------------